Albert-Corson/minishell/README.md

 # Minishell

-A small [command-line interpreter](https://en.wikipedia.org/wiki/Unix_shell) coded in C
+A small [Unix command-line interpreter](https://en.wikipedia.org/wiki/Unix_shell) coded in C

 *This is a school project*